bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 As you perform the steps in this guide you will have to make sure that your build host has appropriate software packages installed.

-The following packages or their equivalents need to be installed on a "fresh" system.
+The following packages or their equivalents may need to be installed.

 #### OpenSUSE Tumbleweed - Aug 2021 (zypper add ...)
     zypper install -t pattern devel_basis